leonmolina/projeto-olx/README.md

 # Project

-The original project is from B7Web's React course.
+The original project is from B7Web's ReactJS course.
 I'm adapting it to Typescript and Bootstrap.

 ### Installing